 So don’t neglect blog commenting.

-If your favorite blogger can pay someone to do it consistently, there are great benefits in doing it.
+It has great benefits if your favorite blogger can pay someone to do it consistently.

 I don’t know how to say it better.